 You may have seen the two OzJet aircraft parked at Perth Airport?
+(Now there is only one!)
 They have been there since May 2009.

 Originally there were three aircraft parked where the Virgin Terminal now sits.
 One of the jets was flown to Jandakot Airport on April 24th 2010.
 This aircraft is used by Polytechnic West (former TAFE) for (non flying) training.